Bill DuLac

-William Frank DuLac (born January 15, 1951) is a former American football offensive guard who played two seasons for the New England Patriots of the NFL.
+William Frank DuLac (born January 15, 1951) is an American former professional football player who was an offensive guard for two seasons with the New England Patriots of the National Football League (NFL).
+He played college football for the Eastern Michigan Eagles.

 Early life

-DuLac was born on January 15, 1951, in Detroit, Michigan.
-He went to high school at Bishop Gallagher (MI).
+DuLac was born in Detroit, Michigan.
+He went to high school at Bishop Gallagher (Michigan).

 College career

-He went to Eastern Michigan for college.
+He went to Eastern Michigan University for college.
 He played there from 1970 to 1972.
 He was named team captain in 1972.